trideeindhoven/website/content/yealink/yealink_europe.md

 {{< quote cloudemail >}}Actually, Yealink is 100% non-government controlled or owned company and we are listed in stock market, it’s easy to get our company background.
 Therefore, we are not able to make the connection with PCR embassy and impossible to book a meeting room over there.{{< /quote >}}

 Een uitspraak voor de boeken!
-Blijkbaar kunnen alleen door de overheids bestuurde ondernemingen een afspraak maken in de Chinese ambassade in Nederland?
+Blijkbaar kunnen alleen door de overheid bestuurde ondernemingen een afspraak maken in de Chinese ambassade in Nederland?
 Ik probeer toch nog een keer om deze meeting op de juiste plek te laten plaatsvinden: